EhsaanFayazShah/NamasteReact/Namaste/namaste react code/Readme.txt

 When using Parcel, we can specify entry files using globs(globs are patterns used to specify sets of filenames with wildcard characters) to match multiple files at once.

-Globs: Globs are commonly used for locating files on a filesystem.
+Globs: Globs are commonly used to locate files on a filesystem.
 They allow us to match multiple files using a single pattern.

 Examples:
 *: Matches any string of any length (including empty) except for path separators (e.g., / in Unix or \\ in Windows).